 I would say it’s non-existent.
 Not to say that there aren’t any expats living in Havana, but it’s a very small number.

 It’s nearly impossible for Cubans to own property or a business.
 And you can apply for permanent residency if you are married to a Cuban but you can never have full citizenship – you have to be born in Cuba to be Cuban.

-So there are some foreign journalists and people involved in tourism, and others who live in Havana because they are married to a Cuban.
+There are some foreign journalists here, people involved in tourism, and others who live in Havana because they are married to a Cuban.

 Any Tips for Moving to / Living in Havana?

 “I would try to rent an apartment in Havana for as long as you can before making any decisions to live there.